 Department of Natural Resources

 The Department of Natural Resources (DNR) promotes public health and safety by protecting and restoring Mashpee waterways, enforcing shellfish and water way laws, and maintaining water quality (Town of Mashpee, n.d.).
-The DNR was created in 2016 and includes the following positions: Director of Natural Resources, Harbormaster, Assistant Harbormasters, Shellfish Constable, Shellfish and Water Quality Monitoring Technician, and Waterways Assistants (Town of Mashpee, 2021).
+The DNR was created in FY 2017 and currently includes the following positions: Director of Natural Resources, Harbormaster, Shellfish Constable, Shellfish and Water Quality Monitoring Technician, and Waterways Assistants, Natural Resource Officer, and a full-time administrative secretary (Town of Mashpee, 2021).
+Approximately 13 seasonal positions under the Harbormaster and Shellfish divisions are offered each summer.
 Chapter 4, Natural Resources, and Chapter 10, Water and Coastal Resources, provide additional information on the Department of Natural Resources.

+The department’s main headquarters moved from the Town Hall to its own new facility at 31 Mercantile Way Units 6 and 7 in the spring of 2023.
+A needs assessment for the DNR was completed by Weston & Sampson in 2020, but the new building fails to meet all the needs of the department.
+According to the needs assessment and 31 Mercantile Building specs, the department received a 2,213 square foot double bay section of 31 Mercantile while a building between 5,000 and 7,000 square feet was needed.

 Harbormaster

-The Harbormaster’s Office reports to the Town of Mashpee Police Department.
+The Harbormaster’s Office reports to the Department of Natural Resources.
 Section 170 of the Mashpee General Bylaws states that the Harbormaster is responsible for enforcing the rules and regulations relating to Mashpee waterways.
 All moorings require a permit from the Harbormaster (Town of Mashpee, 2021).
 The Mashpee Harbormaster Division maintains a fleet of seven vessels and five vehicles for patrol and related duties across all Mashpee waterways.
 The assistant harbormaster responded to one boating accident, 26 service calls, 15 marine incidents, and gave out over 50 citations over 1,600 hours of patrol during the 2021 boating season.

 Shellfish Warden

-The Shellfish Warden, like the Harbormaster, reports directly to the Police Department.
+The Shellfish Warden, like the Harbormaster, reports directly to the Department of Natural Resources.
 In accordance with Chapter 130, Section 98 of the Massachusetts General Laws, the Shellfish Warden is appointed by the Town to promote and manage shellfisheries (Commonwealth of Massachusetts).
 Fines and other penalties are enforced by the Shellfish Warden for failure to abide by regulations, including acquiring permits and catch restrictions.
 The Mashpee Shellfish Regulations have been effective since June 15, 2010, and remain in effect indefinitely (Town of Mashpee, 2021).
 The Mashpee Shellfish Division has three vessels and one vehicle used for Joint HM-Shellfish Patrol, propagation work, and staff transport.
 The Shellfish Division also has access to 72 floating cages and 350 bottom cages; upwellers, powered by 4 Hayward Super Pumps; and an oyster tumbler.
 The Town currently has approximately 1,400 recreational boating permit holders, which is the primary use of Mashpee waterways.

 The Town’s waitlist for moorings has increased substantially in recent years, resulting in diminished commercial interest and available permits.
 Additional boats have also damaged the healthy bottoms of these waterbodies, which are critical for shellfish digging.
 The clam flats of Waquoit Bay have experienced particularly notable decline in productivity as the influx of recreational vessels have led to seasonal closures and narrow waterways, posing a threat to the health and safety of commercial fishers.
 Aquaculture farms are located throughout the Town’s waterways, but expansion has become limited due to boating traffic patterns.